 Divide the pages into the number of months you need.
 For instance, you can divide each of the two pages with two equally-spaced horizontal lines, which will give you a total of six sections for six months.

 Add any important upcoming events, deadlines, goals, or test dates to the Future Log.
-Remember, these aren’t tasks or to-dos, but big events, important deadlines, or other dates to remember.
+Remember, these aren’t tasks or to-dos, but significant events, important deadlines, or other dates to remember.

 Step 4: Set up the Monthly Log